divyanshu02raj/Smart-Resume-Screener/README.md

 1. **Secure Multi-User Authentication**
-A complete authentication system with **JWT** allows users to sign up, log in, and maintain a private, persistent history of their screenings.
+A complete authentication system with **JWT** and **Google OAuth 2.0** allows users to sign up using email/password or their Google account.
+User sessions are securely maintained with JWT for personalized screening history.

 2. **AI-Powered Multi-Criteria Scoring**
 Instead of a simple score, the application uses an **advanced AI prompt** to evaluate candidates on four distinct criteria: